UKIIMEA-AWS-ProServe-Team/cfn-aws-demo/README.md

 4. Sets up Application Load Balancer
 5. Sets up Jenkins and integrates with Github and Docker Hub
 6. Connects to simple test app on Github
+7. Will only run in eu-west-2 (London region)

 NOTE: State is not retained after deletion of stack.
 We should add this at some point